 There are hundreds of different gaming chair brands out there.
 But over the past decade or two, a handful of high-profile companies have come to dominate the scene.
 These companies are known for designing excellent ergonomic chairs and working with pro gamers and streamers across the industry.

-Here are 10 of these companies, aka the most popular gaming chair brands in 2021:
+Here are 10 of these companies, aka the most popular gaming chair brands:

 DXRacer is the Boomer in the room.
 Dating way, way, waaay back to 2001, the company got its start creating luxury race car seats for professional sports cars.
 Hence the name.